 Updates / Timing

-The DQC approves rules semiannually – software must be certified each time new rules are approved by the Committee.
+The DQC approves rules 3-4 times per year – software must be certified each time new rules are approved by the Committee.